nocodeprogrammer/first-repo/README.md

 # Hi, I'm Piyush 👋

-I'm a Customer Lead at Microsoft's SfMC (Success for Microsoft Cloud) team, and this is my learning repo.
+I'm a Customer Lead at Microsoft's SfMC team | Mission Critical, and this is my learning repo.

 ## What this is

-I'm starting from scratch with Git and GitHub — building real skills that I can apply to my Dynamics 365 work.
+I'm starting from scratch with Git and GitHub — building real skills that I can apply to my Dynamics 365 CE work.
 The goal is to get comfortable with version control, collaboration workflows, and eventually AI-driven automation for customer success scenarios.

 ## What I'm exploring